 The College's neighborhood has been growing and is poised for more growth.
 Along Yucaipa Boulevard the City plans for commercial, retail, and mixed land uses and has invested in street improvements and infrastructure to attract development.
 Nearby, singlefamily residential communities have been recently developed.
-The City recently enhanced the 13th Street Sports Complex between the College's campus and the campus of Yucaipa High School, which is managed by the Yucaipa-Calimesa Joint Unified School District, with the addition of a BMX park and ball fields.
+The City recently enhanced the 13th Street Sports Complex between the College's campus and the campus of Yucaipa High School, with the addition of a BMX park and ball fields.